-Methotrexate is an immunosuppressant drug that helps to reduce inflammation in the body.
+Methotrexate is an immunosuppressant drug that helps reduce inflammation in the body.
 While it is generally an effective treatment for psoriatic arthritis, it can cause unwanted side effects.

-PsA is an autoimmune condition that causes chronic inflammation of the skin, joints, and connective tissues.
+Psoriatic arthritis (PsA) is an autoimmune condition that causes chronic inflammation of the skin, joints, and connective tissues.
 This typically causes symptoms such as pain, stiffness, and swelling.

 This article describes how methotrexate works to treat PsA.
 It also looks at the potential side effects of methotrexate and outlines some alternative treatment options available.

 Methotrexate is an immunosuppressant drug, which means it suppresses the activity of the immune system.
 This helps to reduce inflammation and associated pain and swelling.
+It is a common first-line treatment for psoriatic arthritis treatment.

 Methotrexate has several beneficial effects in the treatment of PsA, including: